How to encourage employees to look after their eyes

 Find out how our business health and wellbeing services could support both your business and employees here.

-Employees who stare at a computer screen for long spells are at risk of suffering tired eyes, discomfort and temporary short-sightedness leading to headaches.
-This can lead to a reduction in quality of work, or the employee having to take time off due to headaches.
+Employees who stare at a computer screen for long spells are at risk of suffering from tired eyes, discomfort and temporary short-sightedness leading to headaches.
+This can contribute to a reduction in quality of work, or the employee having to take time off due to headaches.

 Here are some suggestions to encourage better habits and more screen free time: